Dave Roberts (baseball manager): San Diego Padres (2011–2015)

-Los Angeles Dodgers
+Los Angeles Dodgers (2016–present)

 Roberts was named manager of the Los Angeles Dodgers on November 23, 2015.
 He became the first minority manager in the franchise's history.
-In 2016, the Dodgers set the MLB record in Roberts's first year by placing 28 players on the disabled list throughout the season, as well the record for the most pitching changes (606) in a single season.
+In 2016, the Dodgers set the MLB record in Roberts's first year by placing 28 players on the disabled list throughout the season, as well as the record for the most pitching changes (606) in a single season.
 Despite the injuries, the Dodgers won their fourth consecutive NL West title and advanced to the 2016 NLCS, losing to the eventual champions Chicago Cubs in 6 games.
 Roberts received praise during the postseason for how he used Kenley Jansen in non-traditional closer situations.
 He was selected as the Sporting News National League Manager of the Year and was voted by the Baseball Writers' Association of America as the National League Manager of the Year.

 In 2017, Roberts led the Dodgers back to the playoffs, where they swept the Arizona Diamondbacks in the 2017 NLDS and then defeated the Chicago Cubs in five games in the 2017 NLCS.
 Roberts became first manager of Asian heritage ever in the World Series, as well as the fourth African-American manager.
 The Dodgers faced the Houston Astros in the 2017 World Series, where they were defeated in seven games.
 It was later determined that the Astros illegally stole signs during the 2017 regular season and postseason.

 In 2018, the Dodgers got off to a rocky start at the beginning of the season with a 16–26 record, but rebounded to win the NL West, finishing 92–71.
 Roberts led the Dodgers to the 2018 World Series after the Dodgers defeated the Atlanta Braves three games to one in the 2018 NLDS and then defeated the Milwaukee Brewers in seven games in the NLCS.
 The Dodgers faced one of Roberts's former teams, the Boston Red Sox, and former Dodgers teammate Alex Cora for the championship.
 Boston won the series in five games, giving the Red Sox their ninth World Series title and the Dodgers a second consecutive World Series loss.

 On December 3, 2018, Roberts and the Dodgers agreed to a four-year contract extension, through the 2022 season.

 In 2019, Roberts led the team to an 106–56 record, the second highest mark in the league that season and a franchise record.
 However, they were upset by the Washington Nationals in the NLDS in 5 games, who went on to win it all.